ibm-cloud-docs/sell/tutorial-onboard-vsipower.md

 1. Create your {{site.data.keyword.powerSys_notm}} instance [and convert it into a public image](/docs/power-iaas?topic=power-iaas-virtual-appliances#onboard-vsi).
 1. After your image is converted into a public image, create your [Terraform template](/docs/schematics?topic=schematics-create-tf-config).
+1. Upload your Terraform template and readme file to your [GitHub repository](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/tree/main#upload-your-terraform-template-to-a-github-release){: external}.

-   Use the [latest release of the sample code](https://github.com/IBM-Cloud/isv-power-vsi-product-deploy-sample ){: external} as an example of how to set up your repository.
+   Use the latest release of the [sample code](https://github.com/IBM-Cloud/isv-power-vsi-product-deploy-sample ){: external} as an example of how to set up your repository.
    {: tip}

 1. Make sure you're assigned the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) editor role on the Catalog Management and Partner Center - Sell services.
-See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.
+For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).
 1. Complete the previous tutorials in the series: [Registering a virtual server image for Power Systems in the Partner Center](/docs/sell?topic=sell-vsipower-register) and [Defining the product details of a virtual server image for Power Systems](/docs/sell?topic=sell-vsipower-define).

 ## Import the virtual server image to your private catalog